applied-meta-omics-ethz-2023/metagenomics-workshop/module-2/README.md

 To estimate genome completeness and contimation you have several options, including [CheckM](https://github.com/Ecogenomics/CheckM), Anvi'o or BUSCO.
 Here, we will use CheckM.

+### Running commands in the background with `screen`

+Running some bioinformatics tools can take time and we cannot always maintain the ssh connection open until they finish.
+To solve that issue, we can run tasks in so called `screens` that can run in the background and that we can check hours or even days later.

+To know more about those, you can have a look [here]().
+In the meantime you can:
+- Create a screen for module-2 using the command `screen -S module-2`.
+This will start a new bash session.
+- You can detach this bash session by click simultaneously on `ctrl+a` then `d`.
+- Now any command in the screen `module-2` would be running in the background.
+- You can resume the screen by simply typing `screen -r module-2`

-To get started, deactivate the conda environment from module-1, activate the environment from module-2, move to the right directory (the module-2 directory) and link the bins folder to this new directory.
+To get started, in the screen session, activate the environment from module-2, move to the right directory (the module-2 directory) and link the bins folder to this new directory.

 <details>
 <summary><i>Click to display the command lines</I></summary>